- Labial adhesions usually occur in girls who are between 3 months and 6 years old.

 Is estrogen (hormonal) cream safe to use?

 Yes.
 Estrogen-containing creams are safe to use for the treatment of labial adhesions.
 Only a very small amount of estrogen cream will be used, for a limited amount of time.
 A few girls who are treated with estrogen cream may develop temporary small breast buds or darkening of the labia.
 Both of these conditions are not dangerous, and will go away once treatment is stopped.
-You should make an appointment with your daughter’s health care provider as soon as the (labial) separation is complete so you can stop the estrogen treatment and change to Vaselineor A & D ointment .
-If you are pregnant, you may choose to wear medical type gloves while applying the estrogen cream or have someone else do the treatment to reduce the chance of absorbing any estrogen.
+You should make an appointment with your daughter’s health care provider as soon as the (labial) separation is complete so you can stop the estrogen treatment and change to Vaseline® or A & D ointment®.
+If you are pregnant or worries about absorbing any estrogen, you can use medical type gloves (which you can buy in most pharmacies) while applying the estrogen cream.

 Will the estrogen cream work and if so, how long does it take to open the labia?